 6 tips for creating great multiple-choice questions:

-- When formulating alternatives, start by writing down the good/best answers first.
+- When formulating alternatives, start by writing down the best answer first.

 - Use learning difficulties and common errors made by participants as distractors.

-- Use only those distractors you expect that participants will actually choose.
+- Only use distractors you expect that participants will actually choose.

 - Formulate positive questions.